Is there still relevance for Christians to consider this, since we have already entered the kingdom?

 John touched on the fundamental requirement of being born again

-Before we go back to the issue posed by the title of this article, by way of mention, I will like to say that in the gospel of John, though the Apostle John did not talk about entering into kingdom of God the same way the other 3 authors of the gospel recorded Jesus’ words, he did cover the fundamental requirement for coming into the kingdom, and it being that one must be born (again) of both, the water and the Spirit.
+Before we go back to the issue posed by the title of this article, by way of mention, I will like to say that in the gospel of John, although the Apostle John did not talk about entering into kingdom of God the same way the other 3 authors of the gospel recorded Jesus’ words, he did cover the fundamental requirement for coming into the kingdom, and it, being that, one must be born (again) of both, the water and the Spirit.

 Jesus answered, “I tell you the truth, no one can enter the kingdom of God unless he is born of water and the Spirit (John 3:5).